 Cook Inlet Region, Inc (CIRI): The major goal of The CIRI Foundation (TCF) is to encourage the education and career development of The Foundation's Alaska Native beneficiaries through post-secondary scholarships and grants, research and other education projects.
 Download their "must read" guide: CIRI 2016-17 Education Resources Handbook to review Alaska Native Scholarship Programs and access a great deal of other valuable information.

 Senator Murkowski's office has a great website for students to access a wealth of information about Financial Aid.

 Free Application for Federal Student Aid (FAFSA): Completing the FAFSA is the first step towards getting federal aid for college, career school, or graduate school.
 Completing and submitting the FAFSA is free and quick, and gives you access to the largest source of financial aid to pay for college or career school.
 To get started, open the FAFSA Online Application.

 For additional support with completing the FAFSA open the FAFSA Help Resource

 Download step by step instruction distributed by Alaska Commission on Postsecondary Education

-online scholarship matching and college search service.
+FastWeb is an online scholarship matching and college search service.
 Open FASTWEB.